-Delaware Water Gap National Recreation Area is a National Park on the border of New Jersey and Pennsylvania.
+Delaware Water Gap National Recreation Area lies on the border of New Jersey and Pennsylvania.
 The park runs roughly 40 miles along the Delaware River and the Appalachian Mountains, which are immediately adjacent to the river.
 At its southern end, the river cuts through the Appalachian Range to continue south and east to Philadelphia.
 This natural water gap cut by the river now also serves as a passage through the mountains for Interstate 80, which runs from New York City just 90 miles away, across the U.S. to San Francisco.

 This image shows the Delaware River running diagonally from northeast (top right) to southwest across the image, taking a sharp turn to form the actual water gap at the park’s southern end.
 The town of Port Jervis lies just above the northern end of the park.
 The southern end of the park is just beyond the gap through the Appalachians, where Interstate 80 runs immediately beside the river.